Documentation status

 From the current project-manager and Prefit workflow code, a SAXS project can persist:

-- the selected experimental dataset
+- the selected experimental and optional solvent datasets

-- the active model template
+- the active model template and Project Setup controls

-- SAXS component maps
+- prior-weight metadata and SAXS component maps for each distribution

-- saved DREAM settings and run artifacts
+- saved Prefit state and DREAM run artifacts tied to a specific distribution

 - cluster geometry metadata when the active template needs it